19network42/badger/PROTOCOL.md

 {
     "uid": "ED:40:9A:F8",
-    "mode": "1",
+    "mode": "Default",
-    "timestamp": 1653032868233
 }
 ```

 ## Response

 ### Return code
-If the server could process the request, it will return the `200 OK` status code.
+If the server could process the request, it will return the `201 Created` status code.

 ### Content
 The content of the response will be formated in JSON.